HallofFamer/Lox2/README.md

 ## Credits & Special Thanks

-#### Below is the attribution list for my CLox's design and implementation, please contact me if anything else is missing.
+#### Below is the attribution list for my Lox2's design and implementation, please contact me if anything else is missing.
 This does not include 3rd-party libraries whose copyrights are already present in the header files.

 - [Robert Nystrom](https://github.com/munificent/craftinginterpreters): For the original Lox language specification and source code that this project is based on.
 - Smalltalk-lang: For the inspiration of object and class model.